saky-semicolon/Introduction-to-Programming/README.md

 ### Assembly Language:
 When symbols such as letters, digits, or, special characters are employed for the operation, operand and other parts of the instruction code, the representation is called an assembly language.
 Such representations are known as mnemonic codes; they’re used instead of binary codes.
 A program written with mnemonic codes forms an assembly language program.

   * Advantages: Writing a program in assemble language is more convenient and readable than writing one in machine language.
 Instead of binary sequence, as in machine language, a program in assembly language is written in the form of symbolic instructions.
   * Disadvantages: It is machine dependent and designed for a specific make and model of a microprocessor that’s why assembly language programs written for one processor won’t work on a different processor.
 So, it’s not portable and difficult.
+  * Example:

+              LD A
-    * Example: 		LD A, 7	Load register A with 7
+              7	Load register A with 7

 ### High-level Languages:
 These languages have instructions that are similar to human languages and have a set of grammar that makes it easy for a programmer to write programs and identify and correct errors in them.
 To illustrate this point, a program written in BASIC, to obtain the sum of two numbers, is shown below.